 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: At present, the main treatment for colorectal cancer (CRC) are surgical treatment and chemotherapy, but the majority of patients die due to liver or lung metastasis or recurrence.
-Therefore, there is an urgent need to find more effective treatment strategies to reduce their mortality.
-Newcastle disease virus (NDV) can selectively infect tumor cells, and can also improve the ability of NDV to resist CRC by constructing an autologous tumor vaccine (ATV-NDV).
-The series clinical treatment tests have also proved its good therapeutic effect, and it is hopeful to become a new treatment for CRC.
+Core tip: At present, the main treatment for colorectal cancer are surgical treatment and chemotherapy, but the majority of patients die due to liver or lung metastasis or recurrence.
+Therefore, there is an urgent need to find more effective treatment strategies to reduce mortality.
+Newcastle disease virus can selectively infect tumor cells and can also improve the ability of Newcastle disease virus to resist colorectal cancer by constructing an autologous tumor vaccine.
+Clinical treatment tests have shown a good therapeutic effect and its potential to become a new treatment for colorectal cancer.

 Song H, Zhong LP, He J, Huang Y, Zhao YX.
 Application of newcastle disease virus in the treatment of colorectal cancer.
 World J Clin Cases 2019; In press